10 weird dog jobs that actually exist

 Lucky for some

 Usually, sports mascots involve a human dressed in a costume.

 There was an exception in Brazil last year when Sao Paulo players were accompanied onto the pitch by 11 real pooches.

 The stunt, ahead of the match with Palmeiras, aimed to draw attention to the problem of stray dogs in the city.

 For the record, the pups brought the home team some luck, as they snatched a late point with a 93rd-minute equaliser.

 A lot of dogs like chasing stones.
 This one likes helping with the administration of a stone supplier.

 Border collie Misty has been going to work at Cumbrian company Burlington Stone with her owner Elaine Prickett for years.

-Misty helps with paperwork, fetching and carrying documents between customers and staff, with only a brief paws for lunch (Sorry, it’s a terrible pun but we couldn’t resist!).
+Misty helps with paperwork, fetching and carrying documents between customers and staff.

 All in the mind